sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

             /* note GPT3 has some limitations due to its training data.
-               For example, it doesn't know the current year so it makes one up in the output */ "transaction_description": "transaction date.
+               For example, it doesn't know the current year so it makes one up in the output */ "description": "transaction date.
 If there's no year, append the current year.", },
           {
             "id": "transaction_description",